krzbanas/ISAP-Friend/content/docs/_index.md

 ---
 # Title, summary, and page position.
-linktitle: Chapter5
+linktitle: Chapter 1
-summary: Back in Singapore
+summary: White Paper
-weight: 5
+weight: 1
 icon: book
 icon_pack: fas

 # Page metadata.
-title: Back in Singapore
+title: White Paper
 date: '2023-07-14T00:00:00Z'
 type: book # Do not modify.
 ---

 ## Flexibility

+Document everything!

 This feature can be used for publishing content such as: